 One gigabit per second (Gbps) is a 1,000 megabits per second (Mbps) connection.

-Google Fiber makes everything you already do online up to faster.
+Google Fiber makes everything you already do online go faster.
 No more endless buffering.

 Google Fiber will also revolutionize the web in new ways.
 Imagine chatting with your clients and colleagues via HD video conference, or collaborating on a work project with contributors across the globe in real time.

 Google Fiber is the Internet experience of the future.

 If you’re using your Network Box as a router, you can connect up to 128 devices on wired connections and up to 20 devices on your wireless network.
 If you are you using your own router, the number of devices that you can use will vary.

 With speeds up to 1,000 Mbps, Google Fiber brings super fast Internet to your business.
 This means instant uploads and downloads, HD video conferencing and quick access to the cloud.
 This allows you to spend less time waiting and more time growing your business.

 Google Fiber for Small Business is new.
 We’re launching the Early Access program to allow select businesses to be among the first to get Google Fiber for Small Business.
 During Early Access, pricing is guaranteed for one year.
 The construction fee is waived and you can cancel at any time.
 While not every business will be eligible at this time, we plan to expand the program as we learn and grow.
 Learn more at google.com/fiber/smallbusiness.